kwangho-joshua-kim/Incremental-dropout/README.md

 # Incremental-dropout
-R code for "Incremental Intervention Effects in Studies with Dropout and Many Timepoints"
+R code to implement the algorithm presented in "Incremental Intervention Effects in Studies with Dropout and Many Timepoints"

 [Paper](https://arxiv.org/abs/1907.04004)